syncfusion-content/maui-docs/MAUI/Radio-Button/Grouping.md

 ![.NET MAUI RadioGroup horizontal orientation](Images/Grouping/radiogrouporientation.png)

-## SelectedValue
+## Selected value
-The [`RadioGroup`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfRadioGroup.html) class defines a `SelectedValue` property, of type `object`, This property represents the Value of the checked [`RadioButton`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfRadioButton.html) within a group defined.
+The [.NET MAUI RadioGroup](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfRadioGroup.html) class defines a `SelectedValue` property, of type `object`, This property represents the `Value` of the checked [.NET MAUI RadioButton](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfRadioButton.html) within a group defined.

-When the [`IsChecked`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfRadioButton.html#Syncfusion_Maui_Buttons_SfRadioButton_IsChecked) property changes, whether through user interaction the `SelectedValue` property is also updated.
+When any [.NET MAUI RadioButton](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfRadioButton.html) within a  [.NET MAUI RadioGroup](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Buttons.SfRadioGroup.html) is checked, the `Value` of that RadioButton is assigned to the `SelectedValue` property of the RadioGroup.
+The `SelectedValue` is dynamically updated whenever a different RadioButton within the RadioGroup is checked.

 {% tabs %}
 {% highlight xaml %}